serenity-dojo/vet-clinic/README.md

 3. Redo the tutorial following the step-by-step instructions given in the tutorial's README file.
 4. Redo the exercise without the instructions.

+## The problem domain

+The domain is a simple one.
+We are writing an application for a Vet clinic, where you can take your pets to be treated when they are sick.
+At the vet clinic, we need to be able to register new animals when they arrive for treatment.

 ## Starting a tutorial

 Each tutorial has two main branches, one for the starting point for the tutorial, and one for a sample solution.
 The format for the branch names uses a simple naming convention to identify the starting point and the sample solutions for each tutorial.
 For example, to start tutorial 1, check out the `start` branch like this: